-- Customer notifies TO (via NGESO) of delay to connection date - TOs apply delay charges as set out in Charging Statement

-- TOs pass charge to ESO via TOCA (governed under STC) who perform high level validation - ESO passes charge to Customer via BCA and CONSAG (governed under CUSC)
+- Customer notifies TO (via NGESO) of delay to connection date - TOs apply delay charges as set out in Charging Statement - TOs pass charge to ESO via TOCA (governed under STC) who perform high level validation - ESO passes charge to Customer via BCA and CONSAG (governed under CUSC)

 It was discussed that delay charges were a last resort to proactive project management conversations, and that all parties (User, ESO and Onshore TO) should be actively working to avoid needing to levy these charges.
+A Workgroup member noted that in their experience, this has not always been the case historically.
 Whilst the Mod App process was agreed to not be defective, the Workgroup discussed what else could be done to business processes in order to improve this area.